May 9, 2025

 Calling All Bronco Dads

 Join us for our monthly meeting at 5:30 p.m. in Harper Great Hall.
-Dads meet to get to know each other, plan events, and share info about BCP departments with faculty and associates.
+Dads meet to get to know each other, plan events and share info about Brophy departments with faculty and associates.

 • Saturday, June 7: Dads' Club Summer Planning – Join us at 9 a.m. in the Student Activity Center for coffee, bagels and planning.
 Click here to RSVP.